-DSpace contains a workflow system to review submissions as described in detail as part of the architecture of the business logic layer and in Configurable Workflow.
-The file [dspace]/config/modules/workflow.cfg contains additional properties to configure details of the workflow system.
+DSpace contains workflow systems to review submissions as described in detail as part of the architecture of the business logic layer.
+There is the original workflow systems and a configurable one.
+The file [dspace]/config/modules/workflow.cfg contains properties to configure details of the workflow systems.